 “I recognize I have honestly discovered my calling.”

-Though she was born and raised in Texas, Gobert plans to take the Mississippi bar exam after commencement to pursue a career in public hobby paintings to assist Mississippians in need.
+Though she was born and raised in Texas, Gobert plans to take the Mississippi bar exam after commencement to pursue a career in public interest law to assist Mississippians in need.

 Gobert is venerated to acquire the award.
 However, she prefers to understand those who’ve stimulated her.

-“Our very own great Bri Warner, Ms. Kris Simpson, and Al Cutturini have completed tenfold the work I even have completed without thanks, and that they deserve this greater than I ever might,” she stated.
+“Our very own great Bri Warner, Ms. Kris Simpson, and Al Cutturini have completed tenfold the work I have even completed without thanks, and they deserve this greater than I ever might,” she stated.